-While there are plenty of tricks and tips to ranking highly on YouTube, including eye-catching custom thumbnails and click-worthy titles, the description is one of the most overlooked aspects of optimization.
 Master the art of writing great video descriptions, and you’ll give yourself a head start.
 In this guide, we will show you how to do just that.

-11 Tips for Writing the Most Effective YouTube Descriptions
+11 Tips Optimize YouTube Descriptions

 #1 Get the Word Count Right

-/#2 Do the Keyword Research
+#2 Optimize YouTube Descriptions: Do the Keyword Research

+There are ways to DIY your SEO but TubeBuddy SEO Studio and Keyword Explorer is key here.
 Read more on how to smash YouTube keyword research with TubeBuddy to ensure you’re giving yourself the best chance to rank.

 #3 Place Your Target Keywords Up Front

 Look at any of the best-performing videos on Google and YouTube search, and you’ll notice a pattern.
-The video descriptions are generally optimized for the keywords the creator aims to rank for.
+The video descriptions are optimized for the keywords the creator aims to rank for.

 This is known as ‘Above the Fold,’ a fancy name for the copy visible to viewers without them having to click on the ‘Show More’ button.